I Left Belize Sunburnt & Happy

 Not introspection.

-Not emotional transformation.
+Not transformation.

 Youth.

-more movement always meant more freedom, less planning meant more adventure, and exhaustion was just part of the story.
+The version of myself that believed more movement meant more freedom, less planning meant more adventure, and exhaustion was simply part of the experience.